phpactor/phpactor/doc/reference/refactorings.rst

 ~~~~~~~~~~

 When initially authoring a package you will often write a method call
-which doesn’t exist and then add the method to the corresponding class.
+which doesn't exist and then add the method to the corresponding class.

 This refactoring will automatically generate the method inferring any
 type information that it can.